boytchev/suica/docs/user-guide-properties.md

 ## Orientation

 The orientation of objects in Suica refers to their rotation.
-Similarly to positions in 3D, rotations in 3D can be represented by three numbers &ndash; rotation angles around three axes that pass through the object `center`.
+Like positions in 3D, rotations in 3D can be represented by three numbers &ndash; rotation angles around three axes that pass through the object `center`.

 There is a significant difference between handling positions and orientations.
 The order of rotations is important as different order will produce different final orientation.
 Suica adopts one specific order, which is close to how people would describe the individual rotations.